ricardo-ch/ricardo-orbs/src/jobs/README.md

         - maven_build_test
 ```

-Builds docker image from java build outputs (as saved to workspace by maven_build_test job) for a specific app from a monorepo:
+Example for building docker image from java build outputs (as saved to workspace by maven_build_test job) for a specific app from a monorepo:
 ```yaml
 # ...
 jobs: